ATV/UTV Trails in Langlade County

 Summer Information:

-ATV's are allowed on any forest road or trail that is normally open to other vehicles, except on roads or trails that are gated, bunkered, or posted as closed.
+ATVs are allowed on any forest road or trail that is normally open to other vehicles, except on roads or trails that are gated, bunkered, or posted as closed.
 Normally these areas have signs stating "No Motorized Vehicles" posted at all primary entry points.
 These gated areas prohibit any motorized vehicle.

 Please follow ATV/UTV Regulations for Wisconsin.
 Effective March 4, 2020, some Wisconsin ATV/UTV laws changed.
 To view the Wisconsin AVT/UTV Regulations Pamphlet for the law changes.
-The ATV/UTV Laws pamphlet still applies, unless otherwise stated in law changes.
+The ATV/UTV Laws pamphlet still applies unless otherwise stated in law changes.

 • NOTE: All ATV/UTV operators under the age of 18 are required to wear a minimum DOT standard ATV or motorcycle helmet.
 Bicycle helmets do not meet this requirement.